Injury Prevention Mehlville, MO

-If you’ve recently suffered an injury, or have a persistent injury that just won’t go away, contact the Axes Physical Therapy location nearest you in Mehlville, MO for a no-risk, no-obligation injury screening.
-To take preventative measures and protect your active lifestyle, read on below or inquire about an appointment at your earliest convenience.
+If you’ve recently sustained an injury, or have a nagging injury that just won’t go away, contact the Axes Physical Therapy location nearest you in Mehlville, MO for a no-risk, no-obligation injury screening.
+To take preventative measures and protect your sport or hobby, read on below or call to speak to a physical therapist at your earliest convenience.

 Types of Injuries We Prevent Prevent in Mehlville, MO

-Some common injuries, such as rotator cuff tears, can either develop over time or occur suddenly.
-Other injuries, such as ACL tears, almost always occur spontaneously, with a sudden impact to the knee.
+Some common injuries, for example rotator cuff tears, can either develop over time or occur suddenly.
+Other injuries, such as ACL tears, are almost always the result of trauma, with an immediate impact to or twisting of the knee.

 Injury Prevention Mehlville, MO | Sports Therapy | Physical Therapy Near Mehlville